SumOfAllN00bs/linux-config/README.md

 ### .aliases
 a whole lotta shortcuts for common commands

+### .base16-tmux
+some pretty colors and styles for tmux

 ### .bashrc
 honest to god don't know what's in here, somehow ended up being added in with the other configs

 ### .profile
 simplest profile file that handles some of my common setups

+### .tmux.conf
+some generic tmux configuration

 ### .vimrc
 my dearest and most valued asset in all the world.